Solutions of massive gravity theories in constant scalar invariant geometries: Homogeneous geometries

-corresponding to Lie algebra of Bianchi type $IV$ if $a=0$, otherwise to Bianchi type $III$ and $VI_h$ with $h=-k^2/a^2$.
-If the structure tensor density did not have any other eigenvector, it can be put in the form :
+and corresponds to Lie algebras of Bianchi type $IV$ if $a=0$, otherwise of Bianchi types $III$ and $VI_h$ with $h=-k^2/a^2$.
+If the structure tensor density does not have any other eigenvector, it can be put in the form :